Salamata4255/Breast_Cancer_Prediction/README.md

 - Data Analysis: studied data neatly
 - Data Cleaning: removed useless features
 - ML models: Applied the models one by one
-- Train models
+- Trained models
-- Compare test accuracy
+- Compared test accuracy

 # Research Poster as a STAR Scholar